Siromanec/Workshop-1/README.md

-Program that helps you plan your tasks.
+This program helps you plan your tasks.